 In return, Nike has made thousands of sales each time he is seen wearing their shoes.2

 It is another effective way to engage the advocates.
 As the owner of a medium-sized business, you could sign a contract with your brand advocates, promising them first-hand access to your products before they are released to the public.

 Another method of engaging the brand advocates is by giving them discounts on your products.
 It can range from a 5%-10% discount on the products.
 Be sure to communicate to them that the discounts are valid when they’re part of the brand and they end with the end of your contract.

 These methods enable you to compensate your ambassadors without requiring you to dig into your pocket to pay them.
 It turns out to be a win-win for every party involved.

 5. Bring In Industry Experts to Engage with Them

 The last step is bringing in industry experts to engage with your customers occasionally.
+Word spreads quickly over social media, and they flock to your site.
 It comes as a pleasant surprise for them while also creating a buzz in the community.
-Word will spread quickly all over social media, and they’ll come flocking to your site.

 It puts your community on the trending stats and pages, enabling you to be discovered by even more people.
 Hence more individuals join the community to receive those perks.